MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-the-new-workspaces.md

 ## Convert old app workspaces to new app workspaces

-During the preview period, you can't convert your old app workspaces to new ones automatically.
+During the preview period, you can't automatically convert your old app workspaces to new ones.
 You can however create a new app workspace and publish your content to the new location.

 When the new workspaces are generally available (GA), you can opt in to migrate the old ones automatically.
 At some point after GA, you'll have to migrate them.